gabrie30/ghorg/README.md

 > The terminology used in ghorg is that of GitHub, mainly orgs/repos.
 GitLab and BitBucket use different terminology.
 There is a handy chart thanks to GitLab that translates terminology [here](https://about.gitlab.com/images/blogimages/gitlab-terminology.png).
 Note, some features may be different for certain providers.

+## Windows support

+Ghorg supports windows when built with golang, however the readme and other documentation is not geared towards windows users.

 ## Configuration

 Precedence for configuration is first given to the flags set on the command-line, then to what's set in your `$HOME/.config/ghorg/conf.yaml`.
 This file comes from the [sample-conf.yaml](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml).
 If neither of these exist, ghorg will fall back to its defaults -- cloning a GitHub org using your security token, if no security token is detected you will need to provide a token `--token`.